Reordered Computable Numbers: Closure properties

 for all $n \in \IN$. \end{defi}

-The intuition is that a computable approximation for $y$ generates one for $x$ whose rate of convergence is not much slower than that of the original sequence.
 It is obvious that the Solovay reduction is reflexive and it is easy to verify that it is transitive.
 Therefore, this relation is a pre-order.
 If we have both $x \leq_S y$ and $y \leq_S x$, we write $x \equiv_S y$.
 This is an equivalence relation and the equivalence classes are called \emph{Solovay degrees}.
-There is a smallest degree $\left[0\right]_S$, the computable numbers, and there is a largest degree $\left[\Omega\right]_S$, the Martin-Löf random numbers.
-This partial order is an upper semilattice.
+Furthermore, this partial order is an upper semilattice.
 For left-computable numbers $\alpha$ and $\beta$, the least upper bound of the degrees $\left[\alpha\right]_S$ and $\left[\beta\right]_S$ is simply $\left[\alpha + \beta\right]_S = \left[\alpha \cdot \beta\right]_S$.
+There is a smallest degree, the computable numbers.
+There is also a largest degree.
+Solovay showed \cite{Sol1975} that its elements are Martin-Löf random, and Kucera and Slaman \cite{KS2001} showed that all Martin-Löf random numbers are elements of this degree.
+Therefore, the Martin-Löf random numbers form the largest degree.

-The proof that the reordered computable numbers are closed downwards under the Solovay reduction uses the following lemma by Downey, Hirschfeld and Nies \cite{DHN2002}.
+The proof that the reordered computable numbers are closed downwards under the Solovay reduction uses the following lemma by Downey, Hirschfeldt and Nies \cite{DHN2002}.

 \begin{lem}[Downey, Hirschfeldt, Nies \cite{DHN2002}] Let $x$ and $y$ be left-computable numbers with $x \leq_S y$, and let $(y_n)_n$ be a computable increasing sequence of rational numbers converging to $y$.
-There exist a computable increasing sequence of rational numbers $(x_n)_n$ converging to $x$ and constant $c \in \IN$ with
+There exist a computable increasing sequence of rational numbers $(x_n)_n$ converging to $x$ and a constant $c \in \IN$ with

 for all $n \in \IN$. \end{lem}

 \begin{satz} Let $x$ and $y$ be left-computable numbers with $x \leq_S y$.
 If $y$ is reordered computable, then $x$ is reordered computable as well. \end{satz}